Unboxed-Software/solana-course/content/token22-on-chain.md

 This is very similar to the `Context` object that traditional Anchor instructions expect as input (i.e. `ctx: Context<Stake>`).
 This is the same concept here, except we are defining one for a Cross-Program Invovation instead!

 In our case, we will be invoking the `transfer_checked` instruction in either token programs, hence the `transfer_checked_ctx` method name and the `TransferChecked` type in the returned `CpiContext`.
 You may be asking, "Why `transfer_checked` instead of the regular `transfer` instruction?"
-Well, the regular `transfer` instruction has been deprecated in Token22.
-The instruction is still present, but in the docs it is suggested you use `transfer_checked` going forward.
+Well, the regular `transfer` instruction has been deprecated in Token22 and it is suggested you use `transfer_checked` going forward.

 // TODO: Elaborate here. what's the difference between the two?
 Why is transfer deprecated?

-Now that we now what the goal of this method is, we can implement it!
+Now that we know what the goal of this method is, we can implement it!
 First, we will need to define the program we will be invoking.
 This should be the `token_program` that was passed into our accounts struct.

 ```rust
 impl<'info> Stake <'info> {